-Mobile Crusher R1100DS: Over a half-million mark and still counting
+Mobile Crusher R1100DS: Over half a million and still counting

 Since 2016, the mobile impact crusher Rockster R1100DS has been a valuable asset in processing asphalt, construction debris and gravel at Urschitz in Carinthia.
 It has meanwhile produced astounding 500,000 tonnes of material.